 Before buying an exercise bike you should give one a try.
-This is truly the only way you will know that the exercise bike is comfortable, and will compliment your health.
+This is truly the only way you will know that the exercise bike is a comfortable fit for your body..

 Different Stationary Exercise Bikes

-The exercise bike you choose will largely be dependent upon your own needs and wants.
+The exercise bike you choose will largely depend upon your own needs and wants.
 The following bikes are what are currently out on the market.
 Each offers something a little different for the rider.

 Spin Exercise Bike

 A spin bike is a stationary bike with a flywheel in front.
 The weighted flywheel mimics the resistance of a regular bike being ridden outdoors.
-The spin bike is sturdier than a regular stationary bike, allowing the rider to stand up and pedal, if they want.
+The bike is sturdier than a regular stationary bike, allowing the rider to stand up and pedal if they want.

-The spin bike targets the glutes (bottom), quads, hamstrings, calves and even the abs.
-Working out on the bike can help tone and strengthen these areas, especially if you turn the resistance up so you have to stand to pedal.
+This exercise bike targets the gluts (bottom), quads, hamstrings, calves and even the abs.
+Working out on this type of bike can help tone and strengthen the before mentioned areas, especially if you turn the resistance up so you have to stand to pedal.

 Upright Exercise Bike

-With the upright stationary bike, the body weight rests entirely on a small portion of the sitting bones, feet and hands, and it resembles that of a normal street bike.
-Many experts conclude that the upright bike can give you a more intense workout because the stance allows you to put more effort into your ride.
+With the upright, the body weight rests entirely on a small portion of the sitting bones, feet and hands, and it resembles that of a normal street bike.
+Many experts conclude that the upright can give you a more intense workout because the stance allows you to put more effort into your ride.

-The only complaint most riders have about the upright bike, is the uncomfortable seat.
-Some solved the problem by getting a seat cushion to make the ride a little more comfortable.
+The only complaint most riders have about the upright is the uncomfortable seat.
+Some have solved the problem by getting a seat cushion to make the ride a little more comfortable.

-A dual action bike is an upright bike with movable handlebars, giving you a total fitness workout.
+A dual action bike is an upright with movable handlebars, giving you a total fitness workout.

 To conclude, most stationary bikes are equipped with basic computers that can track your speed, time, distance, heart rate and total calories burned.
 As with anything, the more bells and whistles the unit has, the more you will have to pay.